 About the Department of Geosciences

 Geosciences is an integrative subject area within the natural sciences, and as such, students may have opportunity to integrate knowledge from other areas such as Anthropology, Biology and Ecology (and Botany), Chemistry and Biochemistry, Mathematics and Statistics, and Physics, as well as information from Engineering and Computer Science, into their curriculum and research.
-The Baylor University Department of Geosciences is a close-knit community of 18 faculty, 6 administrative and technical staff, a freshman laboratory coordinator, and typically several post-doctoral researchers, 40 or so M.S. and Ph.D. students, and 60-80 undergraduate students.
-We offer a Bachelor of Science in both Geology and Geophysics, and both the Master of Science and doctoral degree (Ph.D.) in Geology.
-Because of our relatively small size, students have ready access to faculty for supplemental classroom instruction and research collaboration.
+The Baylor University Department of Geosciences currently consists of 18 faculty, 6 administrative and technical staff, a freshman laboratory coordinator, and typically several post-doctoral researchers, 40 or so M.S. and Ph.D. students, and 60-80 undergraduate students.
+We offer a Bachelor of Science degree in both Geology and Geophysics, and both the Master of Science and Ph.D. degree in Geology.
+Our current Faculty size and student bodies ensure that students will have ready access to Faculty for supplemental classroom instruction and research mentoring.
 Our teaching and research interests include a wide range of specializations within the broad areas of biogeosciences, energy geosciences, hydrological and surface processes, lithospheric processes, paleoclimate, and solid earth and planetary sciences.
 Please visit our research and faculty pages to see the variety of exciting research topics that our faculty and students pursue.

-The Department of Geosciences is located within the state-of-the-art 200,000 ft2 Baylor Sciences Building (D409, main departmental office) that is purposefully designed for collaborations with faculty and students from our allied departments.
+The Department of Geosciences is located within the multipurpose Baylor Sciences Building (D409, main departmental office) that is purposefully designed for collaborations with faculty and students from our allied departments.
 Our facilities are equipped with a wide range of modern analytical instrumentation, computing resources, and specialized research labs described in detail on our facilities page.
-We also occupy the 5000 ft2 Carlile Geology Research Center , which is connected to the Baylor Sciences Building, and serves as our intersection between the lab and the field housing small research labs and rock preparation and storage facilities.
+We also occupy the 5000 ft2 Carlile Geology Research Center, which is connected to the Baylor Sciences Building, and serves as our intersection between the lab and the field by housing small research labs and rock preparation and storage facilities.